statechannels/statechannels/packages/nitro-protocol/docs/force-move-safety.md

 4. Supported states
 -->

-In a ForceMove state channel, participants, privately update the state of some ledger.
+In a ForceMove state channel, a small number of participants update a private state that is shared between them.
-The state's outcome dictates how certain assets are allocated.
+The state's outcome ultimately dictates how the (public) blockchain state is updated: for example, how certain assets are allocated.
-The ledger may have additional state relative to the type of application the state channel is meant to support.
+The state may include additional data relating to the type of application the state channel is meant to support.

 In this blog post, we restrict to state channels with two participants, Alice and Bob.
 They update the ledger by exchanging signed copies of what they agree on as the _current state_ of the state channel.